ker0olos/might/README.md

 A no-code (almost zero-config) method to perform end-to-end tests, handling most of the mess in the background.

-Might GUI is an easy way to create and handle tests, it was designed to actually make the whole process easier and more enjoyable.
+Might is an easy way to create and handle tests, it was designed to actually make the whole process easier and more enjoyable.

 ## Installation